At orientation you will:

 After you become a member, contact UNE Safety and Security for your free hours.

-Regardless of which of the options you choose, we have the Nor'easter Shuttle that runs through campus every half hour.
+The Nor'easter Shuttle runs through campus every half hour.
 The shuttle runs from UNE to the local train station in Saco, to the charming downtowns of Biddeford and Saco, as well as to Biddeford Crossing, where you find a variety of restaurants and shops.
 The shuttle is free to use with your UNE student ID card and runs seven days a week.
-Check out the schedule in our Campus Center lobby when you arrive on campus or visit our website.
+Check out the schedule in our Campus Center lobby or visit the shuttle website.

 Interested in visiting the Portland Campus?
 Take advantage of UNE's intercampus shuttle from the Biddeford Campus to the Portland Campus!